jamesdonoh/data-mining/report.md

 ![Proof-of-concept KNIME workflow for k-modes\label{knime-kmodes}](knime-kmodes.pdf)

-The result of this workflow is an additional numeric attribute dataset that identifies the cluter with which each object has been associated.
+The result of this workflow is an additional numeric attribute dataset that identifies the cluster with which each object has been associated.
 The results of this could be compared with the output of WEKA's `SimpleKMeans` clusterer described earlier.

 ### Analysis of geographical locations